vkolal/vkolal/README.md

 Hi, I’m @vkolal
-I write top secret code for top secret products that will one day make a huge difference.
-Hopefully.
+I write software for the rod bender..
 Feel free to reach out to me~! vkolal@globusmedical.com